OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 * [Node.js](https://nodejs.org/) is required to run the sample.
 The sample has been tested on Node.js version 4.2.1.
 * [CouchDB](https://couchdb.apache.org) version 1.5.1 or greater.
+* Some dependencies require a C++ compiler.
+The dependencies have been successfully built with the following compilers.
-* Some dependencies require XCode version 6.3 or greater (Mac) or Visual Studio Express 2015 with [Common Tools for Visual C++ 2015](/readme-images/VSC++CommonTools.png) (Windows).
+    * Visual Studio Express 2015 with [Common Tools for Visual C++ 2015](/readme-images/VSC++CommonTools.png) on Windows.
+    * XCode version 6.3 on Mac OS.
+    * GNU Compiler Collection (GCC) version 4.8.4 on Linux.
-* The sample requires a Bash shell, in Windows you can use Git Bash for Windows or Cygwin.
+* The sample requires a Bash shell, in Windows you can use [Git Bash for Windows](https://git-for-windows.github.io/) or Cygwin.
 Mac and Linux developers can use their standard terminals.
     * The sample requires OpenSSL to generate a self-signed certificate.
 The mentioned Bash shells as well as most Mac and Linux Bash shells include a compatible version of OpenSSL.
-* A `client ID` and `key` values of an application registered in Azure Management Portal and/or `client ID` and `client secret` values of credentials of a project registered in Google Developers Console.
+* `Client ID` and `key` values of an application registered in Azure Management Portal and/or `client ID` and `client secret` values of credentials of a project registered in Google Developers Console.

 ## Register your app in Azure or Google